 Anirban is a study in contradictions.
 He has been called an economist with a personality, or alternatively, one with a sense of humor.
 He has twice been recognized as one of Maryland’s 50 most influential people.
 He has also been named one of the Baltimore region’s 20 most powerful business leaders.
 He serves as Chairman of the Maryland Economic Development Commission, teaches global strategy at Johns Hopkins University, and serves the Chief Economist function for a number of organizations around the country.
-He has read every one of Agatha Christie’s novels, is obsessed with James Bond, English football, Indian cricket, all Baltimore teams, and with his wife and two daughters, Kimaya and Kohena.Full Bio
+He has read every one of Agatha Christie’s novels, is an avid fan of James Bond, English football, Indian cricket, all Baltimore teams, and lives with his wife and two daughters, Kimaya and Kohena.Full Bio

 Mr. Basu has written several high-profile economic development strategies on behalf of government agencies and non-profit organizations, including co-authoring economic development strategies for Baltimore City and Baltimore County, Maryland.
 Among other things, Anirban serves as the chief economist to Associated Builders and Contractors (national) and as chief economic advisor to the Construction Financial Management Association.